 It was amazing to see how many arts organizations and individuals came together during the November 3rd ICASC event at the Scotiabank Dance Centre.
 One of our conversation streams was focused on how ICASC could support the local arts and social change communities, and what ideas people had in the room.
 We didn't have enough time to have a comprehensive group discussion and we missed out on gleaning from the invaluable pool of knowledge in the room.

 The ICASC Blog space is where YOU get to contribute!
-Once you have created a Blog sign-in account you will be able to create Blog stories.
+Once you have created a Blog sign-in account, and have been accepted by the moderator, you will be able to create Blog stories.
 These blog entries will show up on your personal blog page, as well as get promoted to this main ICASC blog page.

 Although ICASC makes every effort to ensure only appropriate content is posted, ICASC makes no claims, promises or guarantees about the accuracy, completeness or adequacy of the information contained within the blogs.
 ICASC reserves the right, but does not assume the obligation, to monitor transactions and communications that occur in these blogs.